 Enforcement officials.
 It shall be the duty of the Department of Inspections to enforce the provisions of this chapter.

 Inspection.
-The owner or operator of any private swimming pool within the Township shall allow the Department of Inspections access to any private swimming pool and appurtenances thereto for the purpose of inspection to ascertain compliance with this chapter and all other pertinent Township ordinances at all reasonable times.
+The owner or operator of any private swimming pool within the Township shall allow the Department of Inspections access to any private swimming pool and appurtenances thereto for the purpose of inspection to ascertain compliance with this chapter at all reasonable times.

 Any person or persons violating any of the provisions of this chapter shall, upon conviction thereof, be subject to one or more of the following: a fine not exceeding $2,000, a term of imprisonment not exceeding 90 days, or a period of community service not exceeding 90 days.
 Each day a particular violation continues shall constitute a separate offense.